-We may attempt to complete our initial business combination with a private company about which little information is available, which may result in a business combination with a company that is not as profitable as we suspected, if at all.
+SEE ID a private company about which little information is publicly available, which may result in a Business Combination that is not as profitable as we suspected, if at all.

-In pursuing our business combination strategy, we may seek to effectuate our initial business combination with a privately held company.
-Very little public information generally exists about private companies, and we could be required to make our decision on whether to pursue a potential initial business combination on the basis of limited information, which may result in a business combination with a company that is not as profitable as we suspected, if at all.
+SEE ID is a privately held company.
+Very little public information generally exists about it, and our decision on whether to pursue the initial Business Combination may be made on the basis of limited information, which may result in the Business Combination not being as profitable as we suspected, if at all.

-We may issue our shares to investors in connection with our initial business combination at a price that is less than the prevailing market price of our shares at that time.
+We may issue our shares to investors in connection with the Business Combination at a price that is less than the prevailing market price of our shares at that time.

-In connection with our initial business combination, we may issue shares to investors in private placement transactions (so-called PIPE transactions) at a price of \$10.00 per share or which approximates the per-share amounts in our trust account at such time, which is generally approximately \$10.20.
+In connection with the Business Combination, we may issue shares to investors in private placement transactions (so-called PIPE transactions) at a price of \$10.00 per share or which approximates the per-share amounts in our trust account at such time, which is generally approximately \$10.20.
 The purpose of such issuances will be to enable us to provide sufficient liquidity to the post-business combination entity.
 The price of the shares we issue may therefore be less, and potentially significantly less, than the market price for our shares at such time.

 We may engage the underwriter or its affiliates to provide additional services to us, which may include acting as financial advisor in connection with an initial business combination or as placement agent in connection with a related financing transaction.
-The underwriter is entitled to receive deferred commissions that will released from the trust only on a completion of an initial business combination.
+The underwriter is entitled to receive deferred commissions that will be released from the trust only on a completion of an initial business combination.
 These financial incentives may cause the underwriter to have potential conflicts of interest in rendering any such additional services to us, including, for example, in connection with the sourcing and consummation of an initial business combination.